azizkemalhoscan/rest-api-sql-v2/README.md

 To test the Express server, browse to the URL [http://localhost:5000/](http://localhost:5000/).

-DONT FORGET TO COMPLETE THIS STEPS
+DONT FORGET TO COMPLETE

 1 If Sequelize throws an error related to a mismatch between the model and the associated table, the error message should tell you the cause of the problem.
 2 Users get and post routes impelementedet WITH OME PROBLEMs 3 I think my foreign key is not working properly.
+4 Unintentionally importeed seed file to routes rather than importing models.
+5 Express middleware --- where are you going to implement it

 --------------------------------------------------